The most beautiful people, are those who have known defeat, known suffering, known struggle, known loss, and have found their way out of the depths.

 - Gather information and resources

-We also have links with other community groups and organisations so this could be a stepping stone into another exciting opportunity elsewhere.
-Volunteering can be a way for you to meet like-minded people, to give something back to your local community and to gain confidence and new skills, through volunteering many people go into paid roles through the knowledge they have imparted whilst giving their time and commitment for free.
+We also have links with other community groups and organisations, so this could be a stepping stone into another exciting opportunity elsewhere.
+Volunteering can be a way for you to meet like-minded people, give something back to your local community and gain confidence and new skills.
+Many people go into paid roles from volunteering, through the knowledge they have imparted whilst giving their time and commitment for free.